DominikMa/P2-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Goals

-In the project the goal is to build, train and analyze a neuronal net which recognizes german traffic signs.
+In the project the goal is to build, train and analyze a neuronal net which recognizes German traffic signs.
-The goal of this project can be seperated in three parts:
+The goal of this project can be separated in three parts:
 * Explore and analyze the data set
 * Design, train and test a neuronal net
-* Analyze the preditions of the net
+* Analyze the predictions of the net

 [//]: # (Image References)